NorthNoah/Vue-LearningNotes/README.md

 # Vue-LearningNotes
 The notes are written during my Vue learning of Coderwhy.
-There are mainly demos of my learning road in this repositery.
+There are demos of my learning road in this repositery.